poleve540/CallMePol/_draft/2023-05-12-sourceport-review.md

 (Picture showing the retro look)

 Despite the port's conservative nature, it still brings some new quality of life features.

-The default control scheme is very nice.
-A modern mouse & keyboard wasd layout, on top of getting rid of the annoying vertical mouse movement.
-The ability to always run is also there, by pressing the caps key, which is especially great for my sensitive pinkie finger.
-You can also play with a controller.
+A modern control scheme, without the annoying vertical mouse movement.
+Controller support.
+Fullscreen support for higher resolutions, while still keeping the 320
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNDc2MTU3Nl19
+eyJoaXN0b3J5IjpbLTE2NTg1ODQ2ODldfQ==
 -->